wikimedia/operations-puppet/modules/package_builder/README.md

 puppet group, then add the class in the puppet group and just configure your VM with that class

-After puppet is done you will have 8 pristine cowbuilder environments.
+After puppet is done you will have a number of pristine cowbuilder environments.
 Those would be:

  * trusty-amd64
  * jessie-amd64
  * stretch-amd64
  * sid-amd64
- * trusty-i386
- * jessie-i386
- * stretch-i386
- * sid-i386

 Building packages
 =================